openharmony/docs/en/application-dev/reference/errorcodes/errorcode-telephony.md

 **Cause**

-The current carrier does not support sending of UT requests over a Wi-Fi network, but the device is connected to the Wi-Fi network.
+The current carrier does not support sending of UT requests over a Wi-Fi network, but the phone is actually connected to the Wi-Fi network.

 **Solution**